seanbreckenridge/traktexport/README.md

   --help           Show this message and exit.
 ```

+E.g. To export your most recent 100 watches, you can run `traktexport partial_export yourTraktUsername --pages 1`

 Those can then all be combined by the `merge` command, like: `traktexport merge ~/data/trakt/*.json`

-To do this programatically in python, you can also do:
+To do that in python, you can also do:

 ```
 from traktexport.merge import read_and_merge_exports